-Predoctoral researchers organize weekly or biweekly meetings where they present their data or a recent journal publication to their fellow predoctoral researchers.
+Students organize weekly or biweekly meetings where they present their data or a recent journal publication to their fellow students.
 Other researchers in the SIMR community whose work is relevant to the presenter can be invited to join.
-The meetings are informal and are designed to help support the GSSIMR predoctoral researchers' scientific progress and their community.
+The meetings are informal and are designed to help support the GSSIMR students' scientific progress and their community.
 No credit is awarded for organizing, presenting, or attending the meetings.